Alignment

 Concluding remarks #

 This has been a deep dive into alignment.
-However, I hope you have learned a few things about how and why to use alignment.
-At the very least, I hope you are convinced it is worth your time to pay attention to alignment, in order to improve people’s judgement of your work.
-However, I also hope I have shown you that alignment can be a powerful tool to help guide people in their interpretation of your work.
-Used correctly, clever and careful use of alignment can elevate a piece of work from ‘average’ to ‘amazing.’
+Hopefully, you are convinced that it is worth your time to pay attention to alignment to improve viewers’ perception of your work.
+But more than that, alignment is a powerful tool to actively guide interpretation.
+Applied deliberately, careful alignment can elevate a piece of work from average to amazing.

 $^\dagger$Sometimes this idea also goes by the name continuation.
 More information can be found in “Universal Principles of Design” by Lidwell, Holden, and Butler.